Admission Policy

 International Baccalaureate (“IB”)

 College credits for IB exams are subject to review.
 An official IB examination report is required for consideration.
-Higher level exams with a score of 5 or better are considered for credit.
+Standard level examinations with a score of 4 or better are considered for credit.

 College Level Examination Program (“CLEP”)